schoolofdata-ch/schoolofdata-ch.github.io/_posts/2018-01-09-Food-Data-Expedition.md

 ### <a href="http://openfood.schoolofdata.ch/about/" class="button special">3.
 Package the Data &nbsp;<i style="color:#ff6943" class="fa fa-cutlery fa-5" aria-hidden="true"></i></a>

 <img align="right" style="margin-left:1em" title="Open Food Data logo" src="https://food.opendata.ch/wp-content/themes/food.opendata.ch/images/logo.png">
-From the [master list](https://github.com/schoolofdata-ch/food-datasets/blob/master/data/food-datasets.csv) we will download and test datasets, do some minor clean-up if necessary, check the [licenses](http://licenses.opendefinition.org/), document any issues you find.
-If you don't see a data package listed already at [github/foodopendata](https://github.com/foodopendata), then fork our [boilerplate](https://github.com/schoolofdata-ch/datapackage-boilerplate) and start one yourself.
+From the [master list](https://github.com/schoolofdata-ch/food-datasets/blob/master/data/food-datasets.csv) we will download and test datasets, do some minor clean-up if necessary, check the [licenses](http://licenses.opendefinition.org/), [create](http://datapackagist.openknowledge.io/) and [validate](https://http://goodtables.io) a Data Package, and document any issues you find in a README.

+Data Packages currently being created or updated that we are looking for help with:

+<iframe src="https://azu.github.io/github-issue-widget/?owner=foodopendata&repo=food-datasets&limit=5&random" allowtransparency="true" frameborder="0" scrolling="0" width="100%"></iframe>

+If you do not see a Data Package listed already at [github/foodopendata](https://github.com/foodopendata) for a dataset you wish to see supported, then fork our [boilerplate](https://github.com/schoolofdata-ch/datapackage-boilerplate) and start one yourself.
 If you publish a Data Package online, send us the URL for feedback and inclusion in [Datacentral](http://openfood.schoolofdata.ch).

 You may find our data wrangling [Toolbox](http://toolbox.schoolofdata.ch) and information on [Data Packages](http://openfood.schoolofdata.ch/about/) useful.
 By this time you may have other things to share or ask, so [let's chat](#register).
 Then come to the Hackdays and make something amazing!